ml4ai/mliis/README.md

 And the joint-training shards from: https://drive.google.com/open?id=1aQpyQ0CEBCL9EW8xoCaI6xveYxtXNYKq

-And the FP-k dataset shards from: https://drive.google.com/open?id=1G1NJIyQlkxAb4vlsRDPR3W3If_RJ4rPd
+The FP-k dataset shards are available at: https://drive.google.com/open?id=1G1NJIyQlkxAb4vlsRDPR3W3If_RJ4rPd

+These were derived from the [FSS-1000](https://github.com/HKUSTCV/FSS-1000), [PASCAL](http://host.robots.ox.ac.uk/pascal/VOC/), and [Semantic Boundaries Datasets](http://home.bharathh.info/pubs/codes/SBD/download.html)

 We created our meta-training tfrecord shards by following these steps.
 Download the FSS-1000 dataset from https://github.com/HKUSTCV/FSS-1000